 If your goal is to widen your network and go global, this discount can be useful, and you can use it around Christmas, New Year, or special holidays.
 This can facilitate shipping products to friends and relatives in other countries.

-Example: If the shipping country is China, apply 50% off flat rate of the customers shipping fees
+Example: If the shipping country is China, apply 50% off the flat rate of the customer shipping fees

 If you are trying to expand your business to new territories, then you should use this strategy.

 This tutorial shows you how to create a dynamic discount based on location.

 There are hundreds of payment gateways out there, some are convenient for the shop owner, while others are convenient for the customer.
 Therefore one of the ways to guide the customer towards the payment gateway that is convenient for the shop owner is by offering deals.

 a) What are the pros and cons of payment gateway discounts?